fachwerk-dev/lib/docs/index.md

 # Fachwerk

-<p class="lead">Here is a VueJS and Markdown based framework for creating interactive learning materials.</p>
+<p class="lead">VueJS and Markdown framework for creating interactive learning materials</p>

 ### Declarative delight

-Fachwerk is composed of VueJS components that allow to use simple HTML-like tags for complex visualizations.
+Fachwerk is composed of VueJS components that allow simple HTML-like tags for complex visualizations.

 ### Sophisticated state

-All elements on the page can talk to the other elements, either via global state for values or with a global event bus for events.
+All elements on the page can talk to the other elements, either via the global state for values or with a global event bus for events.

 ### Useful utilites

-There are wide range of JS utility functions available from array manipulations to color calculations.
+There is wide range of JS utility functions available, from array manipulations to color calculations.